 The "Rad Group" provides us with certain services, and is reimbursed by us for the costs of providing such services.
-During 2016, we purchased from the "Rad Group" internet services for an amount of up to \$40,000, testing services for our products and equipment for an amount of up to \$277,000, car leasing services for an amount of up to \$6,000 and insurance services for an amount of up to \$7,000.
-From January 2004 and until January 2017 we also sub-leased office space in Paramus, New Jersey, for an amount of up to \$24,000 (monthly rent payments of approximately \$2,000) from Radcom Equipment, Inc., and as of January 2017 we lease office space in the same building in which we leased office space under the previous sub-lease agreement from Zohar Zisapel Properties, Inc. and Yehuda Zisapel Properties, Inc. for monthly rent payments of approximately \$3,800, all of which are affiliated companies of the "Rad Group".
+During 2017, we purchased from the "Rad Group" internet services for an amount of up to \$40,000, services and equipment for our research and development activities for an amount of up to \$78,000, and car leasing services for an amount of up to \$6,000.
+From January 2004 and until January 2017 we also sub-leased office space in Paramus, New Jersey, for an annual amount of up to \$24,000 (monthly rent payments of approximately \$2,000) from Radcom Equipment, Inc..
+The sub-lease was extended for a short period until April 2017 for a total of \$11,000, and as of April 2017 we lease office space (in the same building in which we leased office space under the previous sub-lease agreement) from Zohar Zisapel Properties, Inc. and Yehuda Zisapel Properties, Inc. (all of which are affiliated companies of the "Rad Group"), for monthly rent payments (including utilities) of approximately \$3,800.

-During 2016, we sold external bypass switches and Server Adapters to members of the "Rad Group" for an amount of approximately \$762,000.
+During 2017, we sold Stand-alone Products and Smart Cards to members of the "Rad Group" for an amount of approximately \$1,275,000.